Ayush884400/FinanceDashboard/README.md

 <h2>📊 Project Description</h2>

 <p>
-This dashboard was developed using Power BI to analyse financial data and provide clear insights into income, expenses, profitability, and overall financial performance.
+This dashboard was developed using Power BI to analyse sales data and provide clear insights into income, expenses, profitability, and overall financial performance.

 The project demonstrates data preparation, data modelling, DAX calculations, and interactive visualisations to transform financial data into actionable business insights.
 </p>